zriyansh/signoz.io/blog/2022-04-30-opentelemetry-gin.md

   <link rel="canonical" href="https://signoz.io/blog/opentelemetry-gin/"/>
 </head>

 OpenTelemetry can be used to trace Gin applications for performance issues and bugs.
-OpenTelemetry is an open-source project under the Cloud Native Computing Foundation (<a href = "https://www.cncf.io/" rel="noopener noreferrer nofollow" target="_blank">CNCF</a>) that aims to standardize the generation and collection of telemetry data.
-Telemetry data includes logs, metrics, and traces.
+OpenTelemetry is an open-source project under the Cloud Native Computing Foundation (<a href = "https://www.cncf.io/" rel="noopener noreferrer nofollow" target="_blank">CNCF</a>) that aims to standardize the generation and collection of telemetry data like logs, metrics, and traces.

 <!--truncate-->